 Mind Map

-Creating a Mind Map based on your User Persona's thoughts helps visualize their mindset, pain points, motivations, and expectations in a structured way.
+Creating a Mind Map helped me visualize user mindset, uncovering their needs, motivations, expectations and pain-points in a structured way.

 User Flow